-There are several parties that may be liable for your construction site injury, including contractors and building owners.
+Several parties may be liable for your construction injury, such as contractors and building owners.

 When a New York construction worker suffers an on-the-job injury, there are a number of different parties that may be found liable for his or her injuries.
 If a construction accident was caused by a defective product, such as a malfunctioning nail gun, the equipment manufacturer may be found liable for the victim's injuries.
 Other potentially liable parties in a New York construction accident case may include: